jawj/zapatos-docs/src/index.md

 ).run(pool);
 ```

-For additional flexibility, `Updatable` values can also be `SQLFragment`s.
-Take a table such as the following:
+Like `Insertable` values, `Updatable` values can also be `SQLFragment`s.
+For instance, take a table such as the following:

 ```sql
 CREATE TABLE "emailAuthentication"